-Several "intelligent" active safety systems have been developed the last years and the development will most likely continue in the future.
+Several "intelligent" active safety systems have been developed during the last years and the development will most likely continue in the future.
 Many of these systems are using the foundation brake (the ordinary wheel brake) in various ways, controlled by algorithms using speed, slip, GPS, radar, laser etc. for data input.
-Examples of these functions are Electronic Brake System (EBS), Adaptive Cruise Control (ACC) where the driver set the desired speed on the highway and if a vehicle is too close in front of the vehicle the vehicle will brake automatically, queue support where the driver is assisted during inch in traffic jams, brake control algorithms etc.
+Examples of these functions are Electronic Brake System (EBS), Adaptive Cruise Control (ACC), queue support where the driver is assisted during inch in traffic jams, brake control algorithms etc.

-Active safety systems using the foundation brake will subject the disc brake components to new load cycles (e.g. the thermal load pattern / thermal load cycle on the brake disc will be changed), this will result in new/modified design criteria.
+Active safety systems using the foundation brake will subject the disc brake components to new load cycles (e.g. the thermal load pattern / thermal load cycle on the brake disc will be changed), due to this is will be required to update design criteria.
 Therefore improved knowledge of the underlying mechanisms of thermal disc cracks, fatigue life etc. in the combination with active safety systems is needed in order to further develop brake components and to be able to fully utilise the full potential of future active safety systems.
-Several previous studies, Master thesis as well as project work at Volvo, has highlighted the importance of knowledge on the thermal aspects and brake performance and durability and how to what extent new active safety systems influence the design criterions of foundation brakes hardware.
+Several previous studies, e.g. Master thesis as well as project work at Volvo, has highlighted the importance of knowledge on the thermal aspects and brake performance and durability.
+It is also crucial to know to what extent new active safety systems influence the design criterions of foundation brakes hardware.

-Additionally the validation part within development process of a disc brake system is very cost intensive due to extensive rig tests.
-Due to the complexity of the disc brake system the rig tests can not reveal all details, which are very important for the improved understanding.
+Additionally the experimental validation within the development process of a disc brake system is very cost intensive due to extensive rig tests.
+Due to the complexity of the disc brake system the rig tests can not reveal all details, which are very important for the understanding.
 Further on the effect of various active safety systems is difficult to test in ordinary test rigs.